randomcoffeesnob/decent-advanced-rest-api/readme.md

 * Activate the plugin in the app settings.

 ## API
-There is a documentation about all available endpoints in the attached json - which is also displayed in the Web UI
+There is a documentation about all available API endpoints in the attached json - which is also displayed in the Web UI.

 ## Web UI
-navigate to the
+Navigate to http://<DECENT-IP>:8888 in your preferred browser.

 ## Home Assistant
 There is a yaml file available with an example configuration for Home Assistant (https://home-assistant.io).